cvdabbeele/cloudOneOnAWS/README.md

 ## High level overview of steps (see detailed steps in next section)
+1. Setup an AWS Cloud9 environment
+2. Disable the AWS-managed temporary credentials

-1. open Cloud9, configure AWS CLI with your keys and region
+3. Configure AWS CLI with your keys and region
-2. clone this repo
-3. enter your settings in `00_define_vars.sh`
+4. Clone this repository
+5. Configure `00_define_vars.sh`
-4. run  `. ./up.sh` to deploy the environment (mind the extra dot which is needed to "source" the vars from the script)
+6. run  `. ./up.sh` to deploy the environment
-5. see [howToDemo.md](howToDemo.md) for demo scenarios
+7. see [howToDemo.md](howToDemo.md) for demo scenarios
-6. run ./down.sh to tear everything down
+8. run ./down.sh to tear everything down

 ## Detailed setup instructions